 The National Landcare Program is a key part of the Australian Government’s commitment to natural resource management.

-The Australian Government is investing more than $1 billion in the next phase of the National Landcare Program over six years from July 2017 to June 2023.
+The Australian Government is investing more than $1 billion for phase two of the National Landcare Program, being delivered from July 2017 to June 2023.

 The investment will primarily be delivered by the Department of the Environment and Energy and the Department of Agriculture and Water Resources and will include a range of measures to support natural resource management, sustainable agriculture and to protect Australia’s biodiversity.